cyclus/cyclus/CONTRIBUTING.rst

 repository.
 You are now at home and want to continue working a bit.
 To begin, let's update our *home's local branches*::

-    .../cyclus_dir/$ git checkout master
+    .../cyclus_dir/$ git checkout main
-    .../cyclus_dir/$ git pull upstream master
+    .../cyclus_dir/$ git pull upstream main
-    .../cyclus_dir/$ git push origin master
+    .../cyclus_dir/$ git push origin main

     .../cyclus_dir/$ git checkout work
     .../cyclus_dir/$ git pull origin work
-    .../cyclus_dir/$ git rebase master
+    .../cyclus_dir/$ git rebase main
     .../cyclus_dir/$ git push origin work

 Perhaps a little explanation is required.
-We first want to make sure that this new local copy of the master branch is up-to-date with respect to the remote origin's branch and remote upstream's branch.
+We first want to make sure that this new local copy of the main branch is up-to-date with respect to the remote origin's branch and remote upstream's branch.
 If there was a change from the remote upstream's branch, we want to push that to origin.
 We then follow the same process to update the work branch, except:

 #. we don't need to worry about the *upstream* repo because it doesn't have a work branch, and
-#. we want to incorporate any changes which may have been introduced in the master branch update.
+#. we want to incorporate any changes which may have been introduced in the main branch update.

 Workflow: The End
 ^^^^^^^^^^^^^^^^^